smalleni/nova_fake_driver/README.md

 the client which runs in container (in OSP) inside the compute and fake_vif_wsgi_server.py is the server which runs on the compute node host.

+# ansible installation
+Daniel Alvarez Sanchez has provided this ansible module.
+Run it from the undercloud like below which installs driver and the necessary configuration ansible-playbook -i hosts configure_fake_driver.yaml -vv

+# manual installation
 Changes in nova_compute container in compute node
 1) copy fake_vif.py driver to nova python modules cp /var/log/nova/fake_vif.py /usr/lib/python3.6/site-packages/nova/virt/